Thinking about moving?

 No State Income Tax

 Zagat and Travel + Leisure agree, Nashville has a lot more to offer the taste buds than you might expect.
 Thanks to a combination of celebrity chefs and home-grown restaurateurs, Nashville’s dining scene is exploding.
-From southern originals like hot chicken and barbecue, to inspired fusion dining by nationally renowned chefs, Nashville has burst onto the scene as a major culinary destination.
+From southern originals like hot chicken and barbeque, to inspired fusion dining by nationally renowned chefs, Nashville has burst onto the scene as a major culinary destination.

 You don’t earn the nickname “Music City” without knowing how to put on a show.
 Travel and Leisure has consistently awarded Nashville the honor of Best Music Scene in the U.S. But it’s not all cowboy boots and honky tonks.
 Aspiring musicians of all genres come to Nashville to make it big.